↑

 Instant Rice

-Normal rice isn’t the best choice for backpackers since it can take 20-30 minutes or longer to fully cook.
+Normal rice isn’t the best choice for backpacking recipes since it can take 20-30 minutes or longer to fully cook.
 But some brands of instant rice cook in 10 minutes or less.
 Just like couscous, it makes a nice base for a simple backpacking recipe since it’s easy to add seasonings, meat, and veggies.

 Pasta

-Past cooks up fast, but go for something like angel hair spaghetti or orzo since it’ll cook even faster and take up less space when packing.
+Pasta cooks up fast, but go for something like angel hair spaghetti or orzo since it’ll cook even faster and take up less space when packing.

 Instant Mashed Potatoes